dropyourcoffee/blog/_posts/2017-08-03-Kalman Filter to determine orientation (angular position) from 6 DOF IMU sensor.markdown

 layout: post
 title:  "Kalman Filter to determine orientation (angular position) from 6 DOF IMU sensor"
 date:   2017-08-03 10:43:53 +0900
-categories: IMU
+categories: Algorithms/IMU
 ---
 <script src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.0/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

 Estimating orientation by measuring gravitational acceleration with accelerometer is very reactive however, it is in general very noisy since it always has noise due to translational movements.
-On the other hand, we could double-integrate angular acceleration measured by gyroscope to determine the angular velocity, however the problem with the gyro is that it drifts over time,
+On the other hand, we could integrate angular velocity measured by gyroscope to determine the angular position, however the problem with the gyro is that it drifts over time,

 In short,
 * Orientation estimate from *accelerometer* over a time period can be trusted, but instantaneous data is not accurate.